This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 Adhering to security policies and training staff to enforce controls and procedures in line with data protection law and other industry-specific compliance requirements.

 We keep your personal information for as long as necessary for the reason we collected it.
-In most cases, this means we will keep your personal information while you are one of our customers, and for seven years after.
+In most cases, this means we will keep your personal information while you are one of our customers, and for seven years afterwards.
 Sometimes we may retain it for longer if we are required to by law.

 At the end of this period, your data will be deleted, destroyed or anonymised.
 We may aggregate anonymised data for statistical analysis and business planning.